Rollins Pass Road Status

 When this transitional season is shown as “active,” travel on Rollins Pass is more difficult than it appears.
 What feels simple in July or August can, by late September or mid-October, become unpredictable and icy as shorter days, colder nights, and freeze–thaw cycles take hold—reducing traction and requiring slower speeds, greater awareness, and more capable equipment.
 As temperatures fall, even light snowstorms begin to accumulate instead of melting away, adding to the challenges of reaching higher elevations.
 Regardless of age, experience, or vehicle, travel during this period is often difficult—and at times, impossible.

 On either side, vehicles often become blocked or stuck after autumn officially ends on Rollins Pass.
 On the west side, gates may be closed at the entrance, midway, or at the trestle; gates are always scheduled to close—regardless of road conditions—on November 15.
 The Colorado Avalanche Information Center (CAIC) typically begins publishing avalanche forecasts on November 1.
 This page will be updated as the next major season approaches or as conditions improve for winter activities.
-Typically, this transitional season lasts approximately six to eight weeks before winter fully sets in.
+Typically, this transitional season lasts approximately six to ten weeks before winter fully sets in.

 Rollins Pass Road Status (Corona Pass Road Status) | Winter/Spring Commentary: